-At Micromanagement, we have patented, state-of-the-art remediation technology that we use to establish microbial control.
-We also have best-in-class continuous supplemental disinfection (CSD) protocols that we use to maintain microbial control.
-Deployed together, our Acute and CSD treatment processes help to prevent Legionnaires’ disease and other waterborne infections associated with building water systems.
+At Micromanagement, we have patented, state-of-the-art Acute remediation technology that we use to establish microbial control.
+We also have best-in-class, precision-engineered continuous supplemental disinfection (CSD) technology that we use to maintain microbial control.
+The combination of our Acute and CSD treatment technologies help to establish and maintain sustainable, broad-spectrum microbial control necessary to the prevention of disease.

 Acute Technology for Remedial Treatment